Kafka CDC Explained and Oracle to Kafka CDC Methods

 - Bryteflow serves as an automated source CDC connector from Oracle to Kafka and for other RDBMS sources like SAP, SQL Server, and Postgres.
 Real-time Oracle to SQL Server Migration

 - BryteFlow provides real-time log-based CDC from Oracle to Kafka using Oracle LogMiner and transaction logs.
 No coding involved.
-Change Data Capture Types and Automating CDC
+Why Your DBA Will Love Oracle Autonomous Data Warehouse

 - BryteFlow Ingest extracts data in 8 seconds and the end-to-end process takes under 30 seconds Oracle Kafka CDC.